-Privacy policy for users of the services video.samedi.de (samedi video consultation)
+Privacy policy for users of the website video.samedi.de (samedi video consultation)

 1. Purpose and scope

-This data protection declaration concerns the use of the video consultation service via video.samedi.de.
+This privacy policy applies to the use of video consultations via video.samedi.de.

-Personal data (hereinafter mostly referred to as “data”) is processed by us only as necessary and for the purpose of providing a functional and user-friendly website, including its content and the services offered there.
+Personal data (hereinafter referred to as “data”) will only be processed by us within the scope of necessity and for the purpose of providing a functional and user-friendly website, including its content and the services offered there.

-With the following privacy policy, we inform you in particular about the nature, scope, purpose, duration and legal basis of the processing of personal data, insofar as we decide either alone or jointly with others on the purposes and means of processing.
-In addition, we inform you below about the third-party components used by us for optimization purposes as well as to increase the quality of use, insofar as third parties process data through this, again under their own responsibility.
+With the following privacy policy, we inform you in particular about the type, scope, purpose, duration and legal basis of the processing of personal data, insofar as we decide on the purposes and means of the processing, either alone or jointly with others.
+In addition, we will inform you below about the third-party components used by us for optimisation purposes and to increase the quality of use, insofar as third parties process data on their own responsibility.

-The responsible provider of this website in the sense of data protection law is:
+The provider of this website in the sense of data protection law is:

 samedi GmbH